-RATINGS: Moody's: S&P:
+RATINGS: Moody's: S&P: Fitch:

-Fitch: (See "RATINGS" herein)
+See "RATINGS" herein.

-In the opinion of Anzel Galvan LLP, San Francisco, California, Bond Counsel, under existing law and subject to certain qualifications described herein, the interest on the 2025A Bonds is excludable from gross income for federal income tax purposes.
-In addition, interest on the 2025A Bonds is not an item of tax preference for purposes of the federal alternative minimum tax imposed on individuals; however, interest on the 2025A Bonds may affect the federal alternative minimum tax applicable to certain corporations.
-In the further opinion of Bond Counsel, such interest is exempt from California personal income taxes.
-See "TAX MATTERS."
+In the opinion of Anzel Galvan LLP, San Francisco, California, Bond Counsel, under existing law and subject to certain qualifications described herein, the interest on the Series 2025A Bonds is excludable from gross income for federal income tax purposes.
+In addition, interest on the Series 2025A Bonds is not an item of tax preference for purposes of the federal alternative minimum tax imposed on individuals; however, interest on the Series 2025A Bonds may affect the federal alternative minimum tax applicable to certain corporations.
+In the further opinion of Bond Counsel, interest on the Bonds is exempt from California personal income taxes.
+Bond counsel observes that interest on the Series 2025B Bonds and Series 2025C Bonds is not intended by the City to be excluded from gross income for federal income tax purposes.
+See "TAX MATTERS" herein.